 Distance education is a process of instruction and learning that occurs when a student and instructor are not in the same location.
-Distance education utilizes technologies such as the internet, telecommunications, audio conferencing, and other forms of media such as video cassettes, DVDs, and CD-ROMs to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor, either synchronously or asynchronously.
+Distance education utilizes technologies such as the internet, telecommunications, audio conferencing, and other forms of media such as DVDs and streaming video to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor, either synchronously or asynchronously.

 Another form of education that occurs when the student and instructor are not in the same location is called correspondence education.
 This is when education is provided through one or more courses by an institution under which the institution provides instructional materials, by mail or electronic transmission, including examinations on the materials, to students who are separated from the instructor.
 Interaction between the instructor and the student is primarily initiated by the student.
 Correspondence courses are typically self-paced.